aeternity/protocol/channels/ON-CHAIN.md

 Note that the `round` SHOULD be incremented on each off-chain update.
-This means, in order for an on-chain transaction, referring to off-chain state, to be considered valid, it MUST include a `round` bigger than the currently recorded `Channel(channel_id).round`.
+This means, in order for an on-chain transaction, referring to off-chain state, to be considered valid, it MUST include a `round` higher than the currently recorded `Channel(channel_id).round`.

 If this transaction is valid then it sets: